 Let’s face it; sticks are not the most exciting things in the world.
 However, this is not always the case.
 They might seem boring, but sticks can be really useful too.
 So whether you find one on the ground while walking on your daily stroll or someone gives you one as a present, there are many great things that you can do with a stick.
 Here is just some of the fun stuff that you can do with a stick.

-Hey, My name is Shawna K. and I am happy to share a great complex workout with you here.
+Hey, My name is Shawna K. I am happy to share some fun stuff you can do with a stick.

-You need one barbell and this is an AMRAP (As Many Repetition As Possible) set.
-You are going to do 5 repetitions of each exercise and do as many rounds as possible in ten minutes.
+You need one barbell, and this is an AMRAP (As Many Repetition As Possible) set.
+In ten minutes, you will do five repetitions of each exercise and do as many rounds as possible.

 Incline Spider Crawl Push-Ups

 Place the bar in a stable barbell rack.
-If you do not have a barbell rack, use a bench or other elevated surface.
+Use a bench or other elevated surface if you do not have a barbell rack.
 Place both hands on the bar, shoulder-width apart, and step back with both legs to move into an inclined, straight-arm plank position.
 Keep your head, shoulders, hips, and legs in alignment.
 Bend your arms to lower your body towards the bar.
 Bend one knee and pull it up to touch your elbow.
-Push your leg back straighten your arms to return to the straight-arm plank position.
+Push your leg back and straighten your arms to return to the straight-arm plank position.
 Repeat the movement, alternating legs.

 Do this in AMRAP (As Many Repetition As Possible) styles and as many times as you can, for ten to twelve minutes.

-If you love fun complex workouts like this, then click here to check out Challenge Complexes.
+If you love fun complex workouts like this, click here to check out Challenge Complexes.